Found in 82 Collections and/or Records:

 Dates: 1974-1983; Majority of material found in 1974

 Scope and Contents Records contain newsletters, clippings, a recruiting proposal, fact sheets and press releases.
 The material documents the BSU's effort to persuade the university to expand academic course offerings, financial aid, and tutorial programs.
 It also documents a subsequent confrontation and occupation of a university building and the arrest, expulsion and reinstatement of some of the participants.

 Collection — Box 1

 Content Description A scrapbook created by Harvey W. Carman, a member of the 302nd Fighter Squadron (part of the Army Air Forces 332nd Fighter Group), documenting his experiences in the European Theatre.
 The 332nd Fighter Group, along with the 477th Bombardment Group, were segregated African American units, and were also known as the Tuskegee Airmen.
 The 332nd Fighter Group was nicknamed the "Red Tails"; a brief typescript history of the 332nd Fighter Group is included with the scrapbook.
 The scrapbook includes...

-Scope and Contents The collection contains correspondence, minutes of the board of directors and its committees, and minutes of medical staff meetings.
+Scope and Contents The collection of materials from Red Cross Hospital, founded by a group of Louisville's Black physicians contains correspondence, minutes of the board of directors and its committees, and minutes of medical staff meetings.
 Also included are financial records and patient records.
 Additional material includes matters relating to administration, fund drives, professional achievement, and integration of Louisville hospitals.